SaitejaUtpala/rieoptax/readme.md

 # Rieoptax
-### Project is in Beta stage and API is subject to change.
+### Project is in Beta stage with active development and API is subject to change.
 ![CI status](https://github.com/saitejautpala/rieoptax/workflows/tests/badge.svg)

 ## Introduction